octoblu/node-meshblu-socket.io/README.md

 ##### Note

 Meshblu does not currently provide any receipt confirmation natively.
 If a message is sent to an offline recipient that has no [message forwarding](https://meshblu.readme.io/docs/what-are-forwarders) or [device subscriptions](https://meshblu.readme.io/docs/how-subscriptions-work), the message will be dropped.
+If it is important to know when the recipient received a message, it is recommended to have the recipient send some form of acknowledgement message back.

 ##### Example